 10. Rattlesnakes Are the Largest Venomous Snake in America

-The western diamondback rattlesnake is the largest venomous snake in America.
+The eastern diamondback rattlesnake dis the largest venomous snake in America.
 The biggest one of these snakes ever seen in the U.S. supposedly measured 94 inches and weighed 34lbs.
-However, that record was never properly verified, so it’s hard to say that snake was the largest of the species.
+However, that record was never properly verified, so it’s hard to say that the snake was the largest of the species.

 However, a rattlesnake housed in the Central Florida Zoo measured 88 inches in length.
 That is the longest confirmed rattlesnake and a good sign of just how large they can get!

-9. A Life-Saving Rattlesnake Fact: They Can Bite Long After They’re Dead
+9. A Life-Saving Rattlesnake Fact: They Can Bite After They’re Dead

 Rattlesnakes can deliver a fatal bite to human beings up to an hour after they are “dead.”
 These snakes have a very slow metabolism, so many of their bodily functions remain active even after they have been fatally wounded.

 Several cases have emerged where rattlesnakes have bitten and envenomated someone after they believed the snake was dead.
 Your best bet is to safely kill, decapitate, and then bury the snake without getting close to it.
 Otherwise, it can bite you or a pet.
 An even better plan is to stay away from the snake entirely.

 8. Rattlesnake Antivenom Can Cost $20,000 Per Vial

 If you get bitten by a rattlesnake, you are going to pay the price for recovery.
 A single vial of antivenom can cost about $20,000, and you will need several vials to recover from this severe injury.
 One individual in Florida was billed over $1.6 million after needing over 70 vials for a severe bite.

 Other cases of people being charged over $100,000 to recover from a rattlesnake bite are somewhat common.
 Unfortunately, not all of those costs are covered by the hospital or insurance.